snehal1603/Lucidity-Disk-Monitoring-Solution-for-Cloud-Environments/README.md

 - Metrics Centralized into CloudWatch Dashboards.

 5. Alerting
-- CloudWatch Alarm when disk usage is greater than 80% and SNS sends a message.
+- CloudWatch Alarm when disk usage is greater than 80% and SNS sends an email.

 6. Auto-Onboarding
 - New EC2 launches trigger Eventbridge, Lambda, tagging, onboarding workflow